One of SAP Web IDE’s main features is deploying applications to SAP Cloud Platform.

 Git: Widely used version control system for software development.

-In the past, due to technical difficulties, the deployment to HCP was done by creating a Git repository and pushing the application’s files into it.
+In the past, due to technical difficulties, the deployment to SCP was done by creating a Git repository and pushing the application’s files into it.

 This created an unnecessary dependency between the deployment and the Git source control mechanisms.